fanny-cacilie/password-checker/README.md

 Then, it hashes the password into SHA1, separates the hashed password into head and tail, according to the API k-anonymity funtionality and checks if password exists in the API response

-Then, it gets the count of leaks of the desired password by spliting the API response and communicate the user about it
+It gets the count of leaks of the desired password by spliting the API response and communicate the user about it

 You can notice that the script does not "see" or store your password during the proccess And once the proccess is done, it cleans the password file for security.